javipalanca/simfleet/docs/develop.rst

                 break
         a.stop()

-Along with the cyclic repeating pattern (or type), SPADE also provides several other types of behaviors, such as like one-shot behaviors, periodic behaviors, finite-state machine behaviors, etc. It is important to note that SPADE agents can execute many behaviors simultaneously, from the same or different types.
+Along with the cyclic repeating pattern (or type), SPADE also provides several other types of behaviours, such as like one-shot behaviours, periodic behaviours, finite-state machine behaviours, etc. It is important to note that SPADE agents can execute many behaviours simultaneously, from the same or different types.

 Communication API, Messages and Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Communication is one of the cornerstones of any multi-agent system, and SPADE is no exception.
 Agents can send and receive
-messages using a simple API, and more importantly, they can receive them in certain behaviors according to templates they can
+messages using a simple API, and more importantly, they can receive them in certain behaviours according to templates they can
 define.

 A ``spade.message.Message`` is the class that needs to be filled in order to send a message.
 A